alphajuliet/advent-2022/README.md

 And then Day 5 comes along with a step change in difficulty.
 For a start, the input data needs a bunch of work to get it into something useful.
 It's possibly overkill but I pulled out my trusty parser (`instaparse`), not because I couldn't wrangle regular expressions but because it makes it more obvious what's going on.
 It's also good practice to write a simple grammar because I guarantee I'm going to need it again soon.
 Once you have the input in a tractable form, it's a state machine exercise to step through each instruction and update the stacks.
 Part 2 just changes the operation.
 This one could perhaps be shortened some more, but it's pretty clean, so I'll leave it.

+Day 6 is easy.
+Day 7 is tricky.
+I know I need to create a tree structure, and I have a nicely parsed representation of the input data, and going from the latter to the former is eluding me in Clojure.
+I've hit a mental block on this one so it goes unsolved.

+Days 8, 9, and 10 are more straightforward.
+Nothing too crazy here.
+Day 10 is executing a little processor, something we've seen before.

 ## Licence